Advertisment

 What Can Parents Do For Body Dysmorphia In Children?

 Kaur suggests, "Open channels of communication with your children.
-Dialogue will help you and them to relay information candidly between each other.
+The dialogue will help you and them to relay information candidly between each other.
 Spending time with each other is also a great way to update yourself on your kids' lives.
-Ask them questions about their basic routines, discuss how they're feeling.
+Ask them questions about their basic routines, and discuss how they're feeling.
 As parents, you must also keep an eye out for what it is that your children do or where they go, whom they meet, without giving them the feeling you are interfering."

 Other tips for parents whose children may be facing body dysmorphia issues: